 Where will we be?Camp Lutherhaven is located on Lake Coeur d'Alene, a beautiful destination resort lake in north Idaho.
 Programs there are conducted in a traditional camp setting (with younger campers sharing camp with you) and include work projects and/or outreach opportunities either on or off-site.
 The Coeur d'Alene Indian Reservation is a frequent destination.
 Recreational opportunities include the climbing wall, zip line, giant swing, waterfront blob & swimming, canoeing, and high adventure course.
 Round out your week with dynamic Bible study, campfire devotions, big ball field games, and great new lifelong friends!

-Shoshone Base Camp is located in the middle of the Idaho Panhandle National Forests, 35 acres surrounded by a million-and-a-half!
+Shoshone Mountain Retreat is located in the middle of the Idaho Panhandle National Forests, 35 acres surrounded by a million-and-a-half!
 Typically Idaho Servant Adventures have exclusive use of Shoshone, although some weeks might be shared with other campers or guests on-site.
 Work projects are either on or off-site; daily off-site projects are located 30-minutes to almost an hour away in historic mining towns scattered around Idaho's Silver Valley.
 Recreational opportunities include the zip-line, 40-foot natural cliff face climbing wall, tubing the Coeur d'Alene River, biking, swimmin' in the swimmin' hole, Ultimate Frisbee, horseback trail rides (for an additional fee) and other active games.
 Bible study, riverside campfires, and life-long friends complete your week!

 What are the accommodations like?
 How's the food?Lodging may be dormitory-style, may be double or triple-rooms, or may be cabins, with either private bath, bath down the hall, or separate bath house.